 Pitfalls in accessing the European Market

-Your company is looking for growth and sees opportunities in Europe.
-If you want to establish yourself in the EU, start in the Benelux.
+Your company is searching for growth and sees opportunities in Europe.
+If you want to establish yourself in the EU, consider starting in the Benelux.

 The capital of Belgium, Brussels has also been the capital of Europe since 1997 and is the seat of many European institutions.
 The European Parliament, the European Commission and the European Defence Agency (EDA) are just a few examples.